-5 reasons diversity training are not successful as anticipated
+5 reasons diversity training is not as successful as anticipated

 From face value, diversity training seems intuitive and well-intended.
 Unfortunately, to achieve real progress, companies and leaders just adopt training that extends outside of the short-term (and conjunction with other efforts) in order to genuinely change workers’ attitudes and behaviors.

-Matt Martin is the oc-founder and CEO Of Clockwise, an intelligent calendar assistant that frees up your time so you can focus on what matters.
+Matt Martin is the cofounder and CEO Of Clockwise, an intelligent calendar assistant that frees up your time so you can focus on what matters.
 The technology uses AI to understand your work and life commitments and automatically organize your calendar.